KatePaulauskas/dog-grooming-salon/README.md

 **Log In Page**

 The Log In page allows existing users to access their accounts and manage their appointments.
 This page ensures secure authentication and provides an easy way for users to log in and access personalized services.
+There is also a notification to contact the salon if the user wants to reset their password.

 ![Log In Page](/media/log-in-page.jpeg)